sayantan007pal/Ai-based-Mongo-document-validator-and-updater-agent/SETUP_GUIDE.md

    - Use least-privilege users
    - Enable TLS/SSL

-4. **Redis**
+4. **AWS SQS**
+   - Use IAM roles for authentication
-   - Enable password protection
+   - Enable encryption at rest
-   - Bind to localhost only (if not using distributed setup)
-   - Use TLS for remote connections
+   - Use VPC endpoints for private access
+   - Monitor queue metrics

 ## Backup Strategy